aaaaaa123456789/gb-debug-information/debuginfo.md

 Each block has a type, which defines what data the block in question can contain.
 The type of each block is given in the [master block table][sect3.5].
 Some blocks contain raw data, but some others contain tables.
-(A table is an array of elements, all the same size, laid out one after the other in the file.)
+(A table is an array of elements, all the same size, laid out one after the other in the file, without gaps.)
 All tables are indexed starting from zero: the first entry in a table is entry number 0, the next one is entry number 1, and so on.
 (This also applies to the master block table itself: the first block in the table is block number 0.)